What is ITDR?

 ITDR in Action: Monitoring Human and Non-Human Identities

 One of ITDR’s unique advantages is its focus on monitoring the behavior of both human accounts and non-human identities.
 SaaS environments often contain non-human entities such as OAuth tokens, service accounts, and other automated integrations that can create security risks if misused.
 ITDR’s role in tracking these identities ensures that all accounts, whether human or machine-based, are evaluated for unusual or risky behaviors.
+In addition, ITDR continuously monitors authentication systems to detect suspicious login attempts and credential misuse, further strengthening identity threat detection.
+Monitoring both human and non-human identities is essential for protecting user identities from compromise.

 Non-Human Identity Monitoring